kito323/MarvelUniverses/index.md

 A machine learning approach to predict how often the [friendship paradox](https://en.wikipedia.org/wiki/Friendship_paradox) rings true for a network was investigated.
 The goal of using machine learning is to present to the reader what variables are influential in deciding the success rate of the friendship paradox.

 We will now try to take you through our approaches and results.
-It has taken quite a lot of work and for more insights check out our `explainer notebook` in our [GitHub repository](https://github.com/kito323/MarvelUniverses).
+It has taken quite a lot of work and for more insights check out our `Explainer notebook.ipynb` in our [GitHub repository](https://github.com/kito323/MarvelUniverses).
 Now, hang on tight and let's get into it!

 # Basic statistics